Fusion and positivity in chiral conformal field theory: Introduction

-The notion of transport module appears implicitly in the work of Wassermann \cite{Wa98} in which he pioneered the connection between Connes' fusion and primary fields in the case of WZW models.
-The positivity of transport forms also feature in Wassermann's work, and was studied by Gui \cite{GuiUnitarityI, GuiUnitarityII} for strongly rational VOAs.
-In Section \ref{sec: positivity} we develop basic theory of transport modules in a way which does not depend on any special properties of the VOA, and in Section \ref{sec: positivity from BLVO} we show that the framework of bounded localized vertex operators is a powerful tool for studying these conjectures (see Proposition \ref{prop: general positivity}, Theorem \ref{thm: positivity conjecture for regular}, and Corollary \ref{cor: transport for regular} for precise statements).
+We give a translation of Connes' fusion into the language of VOAs in Section \ref{sec: positivity}, where we introduce the notion of a transport module $M \boxtimes_t N$ for a pair of unitary $V$-modules $M$ and $N$.
+Transport modules appear implicitly in the work of Wassermann \cite{Wa98} for type A WZW models, and again in the work of Gui \cite{GuiUnitarityI, GuiUnitarityII} for strongly rational VOAs.
+In Section \ref{sec: positivity} we develop basic theory of transport modules in a way which does not depend on any special properties of the VOA, and in Section \ref{sec: positivity from BLVO} we show that the framework of bounded localized vertex operators is a powerful tool for establishing their existence.
+As an application, we show the modular categories associated to WZW VOAs and type $ADE$ discrete series $W$-algebras are unitary in the remaining open cases (Theorem \ref{thm: UMTC for WZW and W}).

-\begin{thmalpha} Let $V$ be a simple unitary VOA with bounded localized vertex operators, let $M$ and $N$ be unitary $V$-modules, and assume that $\pi^N$ exists.
-Then the transport form for $M$ and $N$ is positive semidefinite. \end{thmalpha}

-We can apply Theorem \ref{thmalpha: positivity and transport} to show that the transport form is positive (verifying Conjecture \ref{conjalpha: positivity}) for many modules for badly non-rational VOAs, such as irreducible Virasoro modules $L(c,h)$ with $c \ge 1$.
-We describe in Section \ref{sec: transport and tensor products} the role that positivity of the transport form plays in a potential unitary tensor product theory for such VOAs.

-The strongest consequences of Theorem \ref{thmalpha: positivity and transport}, however, are for strongly rational VOAs, like the WZW models.
-Theorem \ref{thmalpha: positivity and transport} implies that for these VOAs we can construct a unitary tensor product $M \boxtimes N$ inside the Hilbert space completion of $M \otimes N$ with respect to the transport form, analogous to the Connes' fusion construction.
-We can then combine Theorem \ref{thmalpha: positivity and transport} with \cite[Thm.
-7.9]{GuiUnitarityII} to see that the mere existence of the modules $\pi^N$ implies the unitarity of categories of VOA representations (Corollary \ref{cor: UMTC}).
-As a consequence, we can prove unitarity of representation categories for the remaining open cases of WZW models, namely type E and F, to obtain the following (Theorem \ref{thm: UMTC for WZW and W}).

-\begin{thmalpha} Let $V$ be a VOA which is either \begin{itemize} \item a WZW model $V(\frg,k)$ for $\frg$ a finite-dimensional simple complex Lie algebra and $k$ a positive integer \item a $W$-algebra $W(\frg,\ell)$ in the discrete series, for $\frg$ of type A or E \end{itemize} Then for every pair of simple unitary $V$-modules $M$ and $N$, there is a unitary structure on $(M \boxtimes N, \cY_\boxtimes)$ making it into a transport module.
-Hence Gui's construction \cite{GuiUnitarityI,GuiUnitarityII} makes the category of unitary $V$-modules into a unitary modular tensor category. \end{thmalpha}